-Japanese encephalitis (JE) is a rare disease caused by the Japanese encephalitis virus.
+Japanese encephalitis (JE) is a rare but serious disease caused by the Japanese encephalitis virus (JEV).
 It is spread to humans by infected mosquitoes.

 JEV is endemic in much of Asia and parts of the Pacific.
-For most travellers the risk of acquiring JE is very low.
+For most travellers in these regions, the risk of being infected with JEV is very low.
 People at the greatest risk of becoming infected are those who are staying more than a month in rural areas in countries where the disease is endemic or in some of the Torres Strait Islands.

-JE infection is usually diagnosed from measuring levels of antibody in samples of blood or spinal fluid.
+JEV infection is usually diagnosed from measuring levels of antibodies to JEV in samples of blood or spinal fluid.
 If you have been infected, you do not put others at risk.

 If you have symptoms consistent with JE seek medical treatment.

 If you have any severe signs such as headache, vomiting, confusion, paralysis or seizures you should call 000 immediately.

 There is no specific treatment available for JE.
 The best way to avoid infection is to avoid being bitten by mosquitoes.